Prints

 The Look:

-Some claim pigment prints are sharper than c-type prints.
-I've made many prints of both types and I've never seen a marked difference in sharpness between the two.
+Some claim pigment prints are sharper than c-prints.
+I've made many prints of both types and I'd say to the trained eye pigment prints might be slightly sharper in a side-by-side comparison, but not dramatically so.

 Protecting the Print (This One is Important!):